Great Wolf Lodge holds $84 one-day flash sale for end of year stays

 GURNEE, Ill.
 (WGN) — Great Wolf Lodge is holding an $84, one-day flash sale on Friday.
 The $84 price is to mark the fact that the air inside the water parks is always kept at 84 degrees.

-All 22 locations across the U.S., plus the one in Canada, will offer the deal for one day only.
+All 22 locations across the U.S., including the one in Colorado Springs, will offer the deal for one day only.
 It can be used to book stays through Dec.
 23, 2023.

 Here are the details: